sumanchapai/patro/README.md

 # Patro

 HamroPatro has too much ads.
-We scrape their website, save data (date and tihis) in JSON and build alternative simpler ad-free mobile app and website out of it.
+We scrape their website, save data (date and tihis) in JSON and build alternative simpler ad-free mobile app, website and CLI out of it.

 ## API